igij01/CS-180-Group-Project-001-2/update_log.md

 * _ServerCore_ which handles the main server IO and is single threaded
 * _MessageSystem_ which is responsible for interpreting the packet send by the client and uses UserProfile as its field.
-It also has a process request method which basically abstract all the request besides login and register
+It also has a process protocolRequestType method which basically abstract all the protocolRequestType besides login and register
-* _UserProfile_ which is responsible for user profile request
+* _UserProfile_ which is responsible for user profile protocolRequestType

 <br><br>
 The Exception added are:

-* _IllegalRequestFormat_ when the request format is wrong
+* _IllegalRequestFormat_ when the protocolRequestType format is wrong
 * _IllegalParameter_ extends _IllegalRequestFormat_ when the parameters
   number don't match or the parameter content is different from expected
-* _IllegalCharacter_ extends _IllegalRequestFormat_ when the request contains
+* _IllegalCharacter_ extends _IllegalRequestFormat_ when the protocolRequestType contains
   Illegal character like comma when it's not allowed

 #### Notes